smudge/decks/railsconf-2022/slides.md

 ![factory_bot logo](/images/factory_bot.png)

 <!--
 Factories!
-So we use a tool called FactoryBot, by our friends at ThoughtBot.
+At Betterment we use a tool called FactoryBot, by our friends at ThoughtBot.
 -->

 ---